KPI Metrics for B2B eCommerce Marketplace

-KPIs are leading signposts used to determine business performance over time.
-Depending on business objectives, KPIs can be used to track and monitor business growth, sales efficiency, conversion rates and so on.
-KPIs vary by department, business and industry, and are subject to business-specific targets and industry standards.
+eCommerce KPIs are metrics that allow businesses to understand their performance over time.
+Depending on business objectives, KPIs can be used to track and monitor business growth, sales efficiency, conversion rates, and so on.
+KPIs vary by department, business and industry and are subject to business-specific targets and industry standards.

 With that said, marketplace KPIs will measure and track the company’s progress toward achieving specific marketplace goals.
 These could be anything from monthly recurring revenue, customer lifetime value or brand awareness.